SHESHANKSK/diwaliiot/README.md

 # Diwali-IoT

-Diwali Flask based Internet of Things (IoT) static application that changes the color of the lamp wick based on the color given by the user in the application.
+Diwali-iot is a Flask based Internet of Things (IoT) static application that changes the color of the lamp wick based on the color given by the user in the application.

 ![image](website.jpg)